 The Enhanced Fujita Scale is the tornado rating scale currently used in the United States of America.
 A tornado is rated from one of six categories (EF0, EF1, EF2, EF3, EF4 or EF5) on this scale.
 The weakest tornado is an EF0, while the strongest is an EF5.
 It was developed between 2000 and 2004 by the Fujita Scale Enhancement Project.
-It has the same basic design as the retried Fujita Scale, but includes damage indicators and realigned the weed speeds for each category.
+It has the same basic design as the retried Fujita Scale, but includes damage indicators and realigned the category weed speeds.

 The Enhanced Fujita Scale became operational in February 2007 and replaced the Fujita Scale as the method used to rate tornadoes.
 Below you’ll find information about each one of the six rating categories for this scale and its damage indicators.
-Additionally, we provide pictures of every tornado that for each of the categories.
+Additionally, we provide pictures of a tornado for each of the category.
 You can click on the name of each category to learn more about it and tornadoes that were given that rating.

 Below are descriptions of each of the six categories (EF0 through EF5) on the Enhanced Fujita Scale.

 An EF0 Tornado will cause minor damage.
 Winds between 65 and 85 mph (105 and 137 km/h).
 Some roofs will have debris peeled off, basic damage to siding and gutters, tree branches broken off, smaller trees with shallow roots will be pushed over.
 Tornadoes reported with no damage are always rated an EF0.